rsinger86/drf-typed-views/README.md

 ## Django REST Framework - Typed Views

 This project extends [Django Rest Framework](https://www.django-rest-framework.org/) to allow use of Python's type annotations for automatically validating and casting view parameters.
 This pattern makes for code that is easier to read and write.
 Wiew inputs are individually declared, not buried inside all-encompassing `request` objects.
-Meanwhile, you get even more out of type annotations -- they can replace repetitive validation/sanitization code.
+Meanwhile, you get even more out of type annotations as they can replace repetitive validation/sanitization code.

 More features:
 - [Pydantic](https://pydantic-docs.helpmanual.io/) models and [TypeSystem](https://www.encode.io/typesystem/) schemas are compatible types for view parameters.
-Annotate your POST/PUT functions with them to automatically validate incoming request bodies and hydrate models.
+Annotate your POST/PUT functions with them to automatically validate incoming request bodies.
 - Advanced validators for more than just the type: `min_value`/`max_value` for numbers
-- Validate string formats: `email`, `uuid` and `ipv4/6`; use Python's native `Enum` for `choices` validation
+- Validate string formats: `email`, `uuid` and `ipv4/6`; use Python's native `Enum` for "choices" validation

 Quick example:
 ```python